serhii-untilov/Capstone/README.md

 ### 7. View the employee payroll

 - In the left sidebar choose *Payroll*, and you will see the employee's payroll.
-- Each record in the table provide calculated amount of wage, bonus, taxes, and net pay.
+- Each record in the table provide calculated amount of wage, bonus, taxes, and net pay by pay period.